tmat/repository-info/docs/Readme.md

 ### ContinuousIntegrationBuild

-Indicates that the build executes on a build/CI server.
+Boolean that indicates that the build executes on a build/CI server.

 By default, the property is set to true on build servers that comply with [Standard CI](https://github.com/dotnet/designs/blob/86f4ed0e39fc1b1ab5c4128990b17c4aead4420f/proposed/standard-ci-env-variables.md)